• Skip to main content

 There are a lot of ways to describe bitcoin, but it's definitely not a stock.

-However, there are stocks which can get you bitcoin exposure in various ways, and the number of options is growing rapidly.
+However, there are some equities that people refer to as bitcoin stocks which can get you bitcoin exposure in various ways.
+Not only is there more than one type of bitcoin stock, but the type of stocks and the number of stocks in each category is growing rapidly.

-Bitcoin Stocks & Their Type of Bitcoin Exposure
+Bitcoin Stocks And Their Type of Bitcoin Exposure

 I'll make some very basic-level commentary on the stock categories below, but please do your own research.
 I am not a professional investor, and although I own some shares in some of the companies (listed above in the introductory paragraphs), any comments below are not meant to encourage you to buy or not buy any particular company.